Skip to the content.

 Use this task to wait ServiceNow change request in DevOps Velocity.

-Field The change request field to wait for a match.
-Yes
+Field String The change request field to wait for a match.
+Yes field

-Value The value to match with the change request field.
-Yes
+Value String The value to match with the change request field.
+Yes value

 ServiceNow – Wait Change Task